Compiling FTEQW is straightforward once you have the bare minimum of build dependencies.

 using GNU make, aka gmake.

-If you want to compile a Win64 build in cygwin, it should be as simple as:
+If you want to compile a Win64 build with MSYS2 or in cygwin, it should be as simple as:

 make makelibs FTE_TARGET=win64